Six Rivers Fund

 On April 11, 2016, community leaders from across northern Saskatchewan, Cameco, and AREVA Resources Canada Inc. announced the establishment of a legacy trust fund to provide funding for community projects for decades to come.
 Six Rivers Fund, an independent non-profit corporation, will support projects and initiatives across the northern administration district (NAD) that focus on youth, education, sports, recreation and health and wellness.

-The Six Rivers Fund will make community investments using the interest from a trust funded by Cameco and AREVA with proceeds from uranium recovery at the Key Lake operation.
+The Six Rivers Fund makes community investments using the interest from a trust funded by Cameco and AREVA with proceeds from uranium recovery at the Key Lake operation.